ProtonVPN/win-app/BUILD.md

-# Building ProtonVPN Windows app
+# Building Proton VPN Windows app

-Building guide of the ProtonVPN Windows app.
-ProtonVPN Windows app is .NET Framework application created using C# and C++ programming languages.
+Building guide of the Proton VPN Windows app.
+Proton VPN Windows app is .NET Framework application created using C# and C++ programming languages.

 ## Prerequisites

-To build ProtonVPN the following tools have to be installed:
+To build Proton VPN the following tools have to be installed:

 - Visual Studio Community 2019
 - Windows Driver Kit (WDK) for Windows 10, version 1903